cloudify-cosmo/getcloudify.org/guide/3.1/guide-authoring-policies.md

 * The `properties` attribute of a policy type defines the policy's properties schema.
 These properties are configured when instantiating policies within the `groups` section.
 In the following section we will describe how these properties can be used by a policy implementation.

 # Policy Type Implementation
-The implementation of policy types is written in [Clojure](http://clojure.org/) and more specifically using [Riemann](http://riemann.io/) API's with a thin layer provided by Cloudify.
+The implementation of policy types is written in [Clojure](http://clojure.org/) and more specifically using [Riemann's](http://riemann.io/) API with a thin layer provided by Cloudify.

 An example: `my_policy/my_policy_type.clj`
 {% highlight clj %}